LOTI Heroes

 The Common Press

 The Common Press came as a very welcome addition to the Shoreditch community, opening in 2021 in response to many queer and Black-owned businesses shutting down during the pandemic, and the lack of Queer-friendly spaces that don’t centre around alcohol.
-The intersectional bookshop and cafe (part of creative hub Glass House, which also includes bar and restaurant Common Counter, and events space The Commons) is managed by a team including Alfonzo Sieveking and provides a space for marginalised communities where they can create, connect, and thrive both personally and creatively.
+As well as championing LGBTQIA+, Black, POC and non-binary voices and small publishers, the queer intersectional bookshop, cafe and events space, run by a team including Aisha Shaibu-Lenoir provides a place for marginalised communities where they can create, connect, and thrive both personally and creatively through events and workshops.

 Kate Stephens